Who’s who in the Daybell case

 Published at | Updated at

-During our coverage of the disappearance and deaths of Tylee Ryan and Joshua “JJ” Vallow, we have reported the names of many family members, friends and public officials.
-The following is a who’s who of people connected to the case and their relationships.
+During our coverage of the deaths of people surrounding Chad and Lori Daybell, we have reported the names of many family members, friends and public officials in multiple states.
+At times, it can feel like a complex web of relationships.
+The following is a who’s who of people connected to the case to make our coverage easy to understand.

 Lori Vallow Daybell’s 5 husbands

-The children’s mother, Lori Vallow Daybell, has been married five times.
+Lori Vallow Daybell has been married five times.
 Her former husbands are:

 - Nelson Yanes.
 Married 1992.
 Ends in divorce.
 No children.